Forex UK Guide

 Choosing the right UK forex broker is a critical part of trading.
 Your broker will determine what currency pairs you can access and how much you’ll pay for every forex trade.
 In addition, your trading platform will play a big role in allowing you to develop, practice, and execute forex strategies.

 There are dozens of online brokers in the UK that offer forex.
-Let’s take a closer look at three of the top forex brokers that you can get started with today:
+Let’s take a closer look at three of the popular forex brokers in the UK.

 Plus500 is an impressively inexpensive broker for trading forex CFDs in the UK.
 This platform doesn’t charge any trade commissions, and you’ll find transaction fees as low as 0.006% for some forex pairs.
-Even better, Plus500 allows you to use leverage to a far greater degree than many of its UK competitors.
-When trading major currency pairs, for example, you can apply leverage of up to 300:1 to your trades.
+Furthermore, Plus500 allows you to use leverage to a far greater degree than many of its UK competitors.
+When trading major currency pairs, for example, you can apply leverage of up to 1:30 to your trades.

 Despite being inexpensive, Plus500 doesn’t skimp when it comes to trading tools.
 The platform comes with a handy forex calendar and a web-based charting interface that includes more than 90 technical indicators.
 Plus500 also has a very capable mobile forex app that includes all the same charting tools, but adapted for a touchscreen.